Guillaume Sayer

-Pierre Guillaume Sayer (October 18, 1799 – August 7, 1868) was a Métis fur trader whose trial was a turning point in the ending of the monopoly of the Hudson's Bay Company (HBC) of the fur trade in North America.
+Pierre Guillaume Sayer (October 18, 1799 – August 7, 1868) was a Métis fur trader who challenged the monopoly of the Hudson's Bay Company (HBC) of the fur trade in the Red River region.
+Ultimately this led to its end.

+After leaving the HBC, Sayer moved near the Red River Settlement.
+He was arrested and tried in 1849 for independent trading.
+Although he was convicted, the judge levied no fine or punishment.
+Effectively the HBC could no longer use the courts to enforce its monopoly in the Red River region.
+It gave up its ownership of Rupert's Land in 1868, and the monopoly was officially ended in 1870.

 Life

 Sayer was born October 18, 1799, "[t]he natural son of John Sayer of the parish of Sainte Anne," and an Ojibway woman, Marguerite.
-Records from Pointe-Claire, Quebec indicate that he was baptized on July 21, 1815.
+Records from Pointe-Claire, Quebec, indicate that he was baptized on July 21, 1815.

 Sayer enlisted as a coureur des bois with the McTavish, McGillivray & Company on April 7, 1818, as was registered by the notary J.-G. Beek at Ste Anne, Bout de l'Isle, in the west of the Island of Montreal.
 He was hired to work in the areas controlled by the North West Company.
 The contract is preserved in the Archives Nationales du Quebec.

-According to the Hudson Bay Archives, Pierre Guillaume worked for the North West Company at Cumberland House from 1818 to 1821, the year of the union of the North West and Hudson Bay Companies.
+According to the Hudson Bay Archives, Pierre Guillaume worked for the North West Company at Cumberland House from 1818 to 1821, the year of the union of the North West and Hudson Bay companies.
 From 1828 to 1829, he worked for the Hudson Bay Company as a Bowsman at Fort Pelly in the Swan River District and then stayed on as a Steersman from 1829 to 1832.
 In 1832, he was freed from his service in the Hudson Bay Company and moved to Grantown, near the Red River Settlement.

-On March 2, 1835, according to the St. Francois Xavier Catholic Church marriage records, Sayer married Josephte Frobisher, the elder daughter of fur trader Alexander Frobisher and his Cree wife, on March 2, 1835 at St. Francois Xavier.
+On March 2, 1835, according to the St. Francois Xavier Catholic Church marriage records, Sayer married Josephte Frobisher, the elder daughter of fur trader Alexander Frobisher and his Cree wife, on March 2, 1835, at St. Francois Xavier.
 Josephte, who was born around 1795 to 1807, was baptized the same day as the wedding.
-She and Sayer had eight sons and four daughters.
+She and Sayer had eight sons and four daughters together.